“I grew up with old frontiersmen, [with] cowboys, and had an Indian medicine man as one of my best friends.”

 —L. Ron Hubbard

-L. Ron Hubbard loved the West and understood the tradition and spirit of the American frontier that had ever infused the daily life of his Montana childhood.
-The color, tempo, and abundant textures of the formidable land and its rugged dwellers were part of his upbringing and forever part of his creative life.
+L. Ron Hubbard loved the West.
+He understood the tradition and spirit of the American frontier that had ever infused the daily life of his Montana childhood.
+The tempo, color, and abundant textures of the formidable land and its rugged dwellers were part of his upbringing and forever part of his creative life.

 Indeed, his Montana was a microcosm of the western frontier, an immense natural expanse that “swallows men up rather easily,” and a place he treasured, in retrospect, for “its do-and-dare attitudes, its wry humor, cowboy pranks, and make-nothing of the worst and most dangerous.”